 Who's gonna go in top slot?
 Legendary Hollywood producer Robert Evans joins us to give us his assessment.
 Take it away, Mr. Evans.

 "Baby, your top pick in Saturday's draft is Matthew Stafford!
 I like the cut of his jib.
 Young?
 You bet!
 Impulsive?
 You know it, baby.
 Reminds me of my early days on the Paramount lot.
 I remember meeting this one tour guide from Georgia.
-Had an ass made of helium.
-Tits like two fresh sourdough rolls.
+Had tits made of helium.
+Ass like two fresh sourdough rolls.
 I took her to an alley between two of the sound stages and gave her a taste of the Kid.
 Fucked her until she was red on the ass.
-Upon seeing her rosy backside, I shouted out, 'TORO!', as I am often prone to doing.
+Upon seeing her rosy backside, I shouted out, 'TORO!'

 "Little did I know a producer was watching us from a nearby window.
 Surprised?
 You bet!
 Embarassed?
 Not a chance.
 And that's how Evans ended up getting the role of Pedro in The Sun Also Rises, gang!"

 Sunday Afternoon Movie Of The Week For Cowboys And Panthers Fans (No First Round Picks)